merlinz01/ldapserver/README.md

 # ldapserver

-A LDAPv3 server framework for custom integrations or full-blown LDAP servers.
+A LDAPv3 server framework for custom integrations or full-blown LDAP servers, with no external dependencies.
-Zero external dependencies.
+Focus on the logic of your integration and forget the low-level details.

 ```
 go get github.com/merlinz01/ldapserver